dkreider/ngx-search-filter/README.md

 ## [ngx-search-filter](https://www.npmjs.com/package/ngx-search-filter)

+> Important Note: This is a fork of [ng2-search-filter](https://github.com/solodynamo/ng2-search-filter) that has now been archived.
+Many thanks to [Ankit](https://github.com/solodynamo) and all the other contributors.

 A lightweight Angular search filter pipe.
 You can use it with [ngFor](https://angular.io/api/common/NgFor) to filter arrays of strings of objects.